 According to the Florida Tax Authority, the following items constitutes sales tax nexus if you have any of the following in the state:

 These are the main elements that apply to most sellers but physical nexus may be established in Florida through other ways too.
-Refer to the website Florida Department of Revenue for comprehensive information.
+Refer to the website of the Florida Department of Revenue for comprehensive information.

 As of July 1, 2021, Florida considers retailers who make or exceed $100,000 in taxable annual sales, from buyers in the state in the previous calendar year to have economic nexus.
 This excludes marketplace sales for individual sellers.
 Vendors need to collect sales tax from buyers in the state.
-You can read Florida’s economic nexus guidance from the Senate of Florida here.
+You can read Florida’s economic nexus guidance from the Senate of Florida.

 Tangible products are typically taxable in Florida.
 But as in most things, there are a few exceptions.
 These exceptions include: groceries, some prescription medications, common household remedies, seeds and fertilizer, and prosthetic or orthopedic tools.